Image

 DWI Administrative Hearing Lawyer Putnam County, MO | Putnam County, MO DWI Law Firm | Combs Waterkotte

-Understanding DWI Administrative Hearings in Putnam County, MO
+What is a DWI Administrative Hearing in Putnam County, MO and Across Missouri?

 A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Putnam County, MO.
 It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
 If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.